Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 → You're free to build your own.
 You can't use FoxML Core in production without a license.
 Organizational use requires a paid license regardless of whether you fork the code.

 **"If you charge, you won't get adoption."**
-→ FoxML Core is source-available.
-Free for non-commercial academic research at qualifying tax-exempt institutions.
-All other use requires a paid commercial license.
-This keeps the project sustainable and enables continued development.
+→ FoxML Core is dual-licensed: AGPL v3 + Commercial.
+AGPL v3 is available for open research, experimentation, and projects that can comply with AGPL copyleft.
+Commercial licenses are required for proprietary deployments, production systems, or any use where AGPL compliance is not possible.

 ---